The 2021 Basic Allowance for Housing (BAH) rates charts by grade, state and Military Housing Area (MHA) with and without dependents.

 The FY 2016 NDAA authorized growth slow-down of BAH by 1% per year until 5% out-of-pocket is reached.
-Phased in 1% increments per year over 4 years.
+The slow-down is phased in increments of 1% per year over four years.
 98% of service members’ housing costs are covered.
-Actual implementation of out-of-pocket adjustment is computed based on a percentage of the national median cost, so that the actual out-of-pocket dollar amount will be the same by grade and dependency status in every military housing area.
+The actual implementation of out-of-pocket adjustment is computed based on a percentage of the national median cost so that the actual out-of-pocket dollar amount will be the same by grade and dependency status in every military housing area.

 Authorized the monthly Basic Allowance for Housing (BAH) rates to be set at 99% (vs. 100%) of the median rental housing costs.
 99% of housing costs are covered.

 Housing allowance rates were increased enough so that median out-of-pocket “off-base” housing cost was completely eliminated for members by pay grade, location, and dependency status.
 The Military Services entered into numerous public-private ventures (PPVs) designed to eliminate inadequate government housing by leveraging private sector financing, expertise, and innovation to provide necessary housing faster and more efficiently than traditional Military Construction processes allowed.